4naxYT/Nova-hub/Redistributable [ Code ]/README.md

 # NovaHub Redistributable Code

-This repository contains redistributable modules for Roblox exploits.
+This repository contains redistributable modules for Roblox "Code Development".
 You are free to use them in your projects, provided that proper credit is given.

 ## 📌 Crediting